mindgruve/mg-reverse-proxy/README.md

 Here is a description of the important methods of your custom adapter:

 **isCachingEnabled** (bool) - If true, caching is enabled.
 If false, caching will be turned off, and all responses will hit the WordPress application.

-The default of the Generic adapter is true.
-The default behavior of the WordPress adapter is to turn off caching anytime the user is logged in.
+The default of the Generic adapter is true, while the default behavior of the WordPress adapter is to turn off caching anytime the user is logged in.

 **isShutdownFunctionEnabled** (bool) - If true, MG-Reverse-Proxy will register a shutdown function to capture output sent to the user after an exit() call.
 This is useful for API-Like calls that often exit after echoing their response.

 The default is true for both the Generic and the WordPress adapter.

 **setCacheHeaders** (Response) - This method is called to allow you to set custom cache headers.
 Using this method you can mark certain methods as public.
+T

-The Generic adapter will not set any Headers, and will respect the cache headers set by your application.
+he Generic adapter will not set any Headers, and will respect the cache headers set by your application.
 By default, the WordPress adapter will set this to private if the user is logged in, and public otherwise.
+This means all responses for anonymous users will be cached.

-**bootstrap** (Void) - This method is called to bootstrap the application.
+**bootstrap** (Void) - This method is called to bootstrap your application.

 **getRawContent** (string) - This method returns back a string of the output buffers, that MG-Reverse-Proxy converts to a Symfony Response object.

 **getStore** (StoreInterface) - Returns the store that the HTTPCache can use to cache responses.

 **getSurrogate** (SurrogateInterface) - Useful for integration with Varnish.
 See the Symfony documentation for more information.

 ## Example - Updating WordPress Adapter - Marking Contact Page as Private
 Say you have a WordPress site with a contact page, and you are using MG-Reverse-Proxy to speed up the responsiveness of your site.
 It all works well, except you have a contact form on the url **/contact**.
 Caching this page is problematic because the CSRF token, and validation errors will get cached.
 Remember, by default, the WordPress adapter will cache any page viewed by a anonymous user.